 Queensland’s most successful rugby league club unveiled as 17th national team

-Local Redcliffe Dolphins Rugby League team, who will likely adopt a new name, has a 74-year history and is already Queensland’s most successful club.
+Local Redcliffe Dolphins Rugby League team have a 74-year history and are already Queensland’s most successful club.

 With 5,500 registered players, 17 junior clubs and 40,000 members, the Dolphins’ have an annual turnover of more than $30 million.